dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 By adopting automated architecture review solutions, organizations can improve their ability to identify and address architectural gaps, ensuring the stability, scalability, and maintainability of their software systems.

 ## Detecting Architectural Gaps with Automation

-Please read [this paper](https://www.globallogic.com/insights/white-papers/detecting-architectural-gaps-with-automation/) before going to the next chapters.
+Please read [this paper](https://www.globallogic.com/insights/white-papers/detecting-architectural-gaps-with-automation/) before proceeding to the next chapters.

-You'll learn:
+You will gain insights into the following:

-- What architecture drift and erosion are, and how they impact the business.
+- Understanding architecture drift and erosion: Learn what architecture drift and erosion are and how they can impact the business.
+Gain an understanding of the risks and challenges associated with uncontrolled architectural changes.
-- How dependency analysis, peer reviews, and other manual inspections work.
+- Manual inspections and their limitations: Explore the role of dependency analysis, peer reviews, and other manual inspections in detecting architectural issues.
+Understand why manual reviews, while important, may not be the ideal solution due to their limitations.
-- Why even though they catch issues not prevented through the application of best practice good architecture governance, manual reviews are not the ideal solution.
+- The need for automated architecture review: Discover the benefits of automating architecture checks and how they can complement manual reviews.
+Learn how automation can provide more efficient and comprehensive detection of architectural gaps.
-- Specific considerations to keep in mind around compliance, data security, DevOps, and more when evaluating architecture review solutions.
+- Considerations for evaluating architecture review solutions: Explore specific considerations to keep in mind when evaluating architecture review solutions.
+Topics covered include compliance, data security, DevOps integration, and more.
-- What automating architecture checks may look like in a series of example use case scenarios.
+- Use case scenarios: Gain insights into what automating architecture checks may look like through a series of example use case scenarios.
+Understand how automation can be applied in practical situations to enhance architecture review processes.

+By reading this paper, you will develop a deeper understanding of architecture drift and erosion, the limitations of manual reviews, the benefits of automation, and important considerations when evaluating architecture review solutions.

 ## Solution requirements
 This section describes the requirements to implement the solution.